hideoussquid/Dogesight-api/README.md

 }
 ```

-'<litecoinAddress>': new transaction concerning <litecoinAddress> received from network.
-This event is published in the '<litecoinAddress>' room.
+'<dogecoinAddress>': new transaction concerning <dogecoinAddress> received from network.
+This event is published in the '<dogecoinAddress>' room.

 'status': every 1% increment on the sync task, this event will be triggered.
 This event is published in the 'sync' room.